AngleProtocol/angle-docs/resources/popularization/README.md

 Angle Introduction Article
 {% endembed %}

-- _Details: A more thorough article to get a clear and thorough overview of the Angle Protocol and its different stakeholders_
+- _Details: A more thorough article to get a clearer overview of the Angle Protocol and its different stakeholders_
 - _DeFi Expertise Required: 2/5_
 - _Recommended If: You want to go deep in the subject, understand the vision behind the project and how it tries to achieve it_

 ## Angle Explains Threads

-Angle is publishing regular threads about Angle or DeFi subjects related to the protocol.
-The goal is to give more insights to the Angle and wider crypto communities about those topics.
-You can find those threads here:
+- _Details: regular threads about Angle or DeFi subjects related to the protocol.
+The goal is to give more insights to the Angle and wider crypto communities about those topics._
+- _DeFi Expertise Required: 2/5 to 4/5_
+- _Recommended if you want to dive deeper into various topics concerning Angle, DeFi, and stablecoins._

+**Threads**:
 - June 5th 2022: [veTokens and Liquid Lockers, Part 1](https://twitter.com/AngleProtocol/status/1533416014033059841)
 - May 29th 2022: [Inflation-resistant stablecoins](https://twitter.com/AngleProtocol/status/1530864272456163329)